2019 Florida Atlantic Owls football team

 The 2019 Florida Atlantic Owls football team represented Florida Atlantic University in the 2019 NCAA Division I FBS football season.
 The Owls played their home games at FAU Stadium in Boca Raton, Florida, and competed in the East Division of Conference USA (CUSA).
 They were led by head coach Lane Kiffin, and interim head coach Glenn Spencer for their bowl game.

 Preseason

 CUSA media poll

 Conference USA released their preseason media poll on July 16, 2019, with the Owls predicted to finish in third place in the East Division.

 Schedule

 Florida Atlantic announced its 2019 football schedule on January 10, 2019.
-The 2019 schedule consists of 6 home and away games in the regular season.
+The 2019 schedule consisted of 6 home and away games in the regular season.